truenas/documentation/content/TruenasApps/UsingTrains.md

 - software storage solutions
 ---

-TrueNAS SCALE has a pre-built official catalog of available iXsystems-approved applications.
+TrueNAS has a pre-built official catalog of available iXsystems-approved applications.

 Users can configure and add catalog trains if they choose.
 The default train is **stable** which shows the apps found in the charts repository.
 Other available trains are **enterprise** and **community**.